snonux/foo.zone/gemfeed/2023-10-29-kiss-static-web-photo-albums-with-photoalbum.sh.md

 #set -x
 ```

-In the case for `irregular.ninja`, I modified the defaults to the following:
+In the case for `irregular.ninja`, I changed the defaults to the following:

 ```diff
 --- photoalbumrc        2023-10-29 21:42:00.894202045 +0200